janpolowinski/dswarm-temporary-docu/Server-Install.md

 * is _curl_ installed?
 * Did you choose a database name other than the default?
 If yes, you currently have to modify the `init_internal_schema.sql`, which is internally used by the script `reset-dbs.py` and change the `USE` database statement (this should be improved).
 * when building the projects with maven, did you use the `-U` option to update project dependencies?
 * Check your [[dswarm Configuration]].
-Are database name and password correct, i.e., the ones used when installing the Metadata Repository (MySQL; step [[Server-Install#8-setup-metadata-repository-mysql]])?
+Are database name and password correct, i.e., the ones used when installing the Metadata Repository (MySQL; step [[Setup Metadata Repository|Server-Install#8-setup-metadata-repository-mysql]])?
 Compare _dswarm/persistence/src/main/resources/create_database.sql_ with _dswarm/dswarm.conf_ or any other configuration option you use.
 * Can Tomcat read the configuration file?
 * [[initialize/reset the Metadata Repository + Data Hub|Server-Install#18-initializereset-metadata-repository--data-hub]].
 They may be empty or contain corrupted data caused by a failed unit tests.
 * Did you miss an update of, e.g., the neo4j version?
 Compare your installed version with the required version (see [[step 5|Server-Install#5-install-data-hub-neo4j]])